-- CMS has created a website location for COVID-19 stakeholder call recordings and transcripts, and daily CMS COVID-19 news alerts can be found here.
-The number of CMS conference call updates and webinars keep a steady pace: - o CMS held a COVID-19 Update call on Tuesday and provided a slide presentation (New). - o "Office Hours" was the first in a series of calls with providers to ask questions on - A special telehealth Open Door Forum call is scheduled for Wednesday, April 8 at 1:30 pm EST (1-888-455-1397, Participant code: 3535324) (New). - CMS released a video on the common questions regarding Medicare's telehealth services benefit (New). - Also, on Wednesday, CMS is hosting a call on nursing home COVID-19 care at 4:00pm EST (1-833-614-0820, Conference ID 6798274 weblink is available here (New). - CMS issued (4/7/20) a dear clinician letter that outlines a summary of actions CMS has taken to ensure clinicians have maximum flexibility to reduce unnecessary barriers to providing patient care during the unprecedented outbreak of COVID-19.
-The summary includes information about telehealth and virtual visits, accelerated and advanced payments, and recent waiver information (New). - The Agency announced on Tuesday it had approved approximately \$34 Billion for providers in accelerated or advance payments.
-Of the 25,000 requests received, CMS had approved 17,000 during the program's first week (New). - A new COVID-19 ICD-10 diagnosis code was announced by CMS and is effective April 1 (New).

-- CMS updated (4/7/20) its recommendations to postpone non-essential surgeries and other procedures to conserve critical health care resources and limit exposure of patients and staff to COVID-19 (New). - CMS issued on Tuesday (4/6/20) a Medicare Advantage and Part D rate announcement for CY 2021 with an 1.66% average change in revenue relative to last year.
-The announcement does not catalog CMS's actions regarding COVID-19, but these are explained in a summary included with the announcement (New). - Late Thursday (4/2/20), CMS issued recommendations to nursing homes and state and local governments on infection control in long term care.
-The recommendations include: - Nursing homes should immediately ensure that they are complying with all CMS and CDC guidance related to infection control. - CMS/CDC urges State and local leaders to consider the needs of long-term care facilities with respect to supplies of PPE and COVID-19 tests. - Nursing homes should immediately implement symptom screening for all staff, residents, and visitors - including temperature checks. - Nursing homes should ensure staff are using appropriate PPE, to the extent PPE is available and per CDC guidance on conservation of PPE. - CMS announced on Monday (3/30/20) that it will suspend audit activity, stating that, "The agency will continue to engage in oversight activities but will suspend requesting additional information from providers, healthcare facilities, Medicare Advantage and Part D prescription drug plans, and States." - On March 30, CMS released an Interim Final Rule, which made numerous regulatory changes to provide additional flexibility for health care providers and temporarily remove certain limitations on care delivery.
+- CMS has created a website location for COVID-19 stakeholder call recordings and transcripts, and the most recent daily CMS COVID-19 news alert can be found here (updated 4/9/20).
+The number of CMS conference calls and webinars keep a steady pace: - CMS held a COVID-19 Update call on Tuesday and provided a slide presentation summarizing recent action. - CMS released a video (4/2/20) on the common questions regarding Medicare's telehealth services benefit. - CMS issued (4/7/20) a dear clinician letter that outlines a summary of actions CMS has taken to ensure clinicians have maximum flexibility to reduce unnecessary barriers to providing patient care during the unprecedented outbreak of COVID-19.
+The summary includes information about telehealth and virtual visits, accelerated and advanced payments, and recent waiver information. - The Agency announced on Tuesday it had approved approximately \$34 Billion for providers in accelerated or advance payments.
+Of the 25,000 requests received, CMS had approved 17,000 during the program's first week. - A new COVID-19 ICD-10 diagnosis code was announced by CMS and is effective April 1. - CMS updated (4/7/20) its recommendations to postpone non-essential surgeries and other procedures to conserve critical health care resources and limit exposure of patients and staff to COVID-19. - CMS issued on Tuesday (4/6/20) a Medicare Advantage and Part D rate announcement for CY 2021 with an 1.66% average change in revenue relative to last year.
+The announcement does not catalog CMS's actions regarding COVID-19, but these are explained in a summary included with the announcement. - On April 2, CMS issued recommendations to nursing homes and state and local governments on infection control in long term care.
+The recommendations include: - Nursing homes should immediately ensure that they are complying with all CMS and CDC guidance related to infection control. - CMS/CDC urges State and local leaders to consider the needs of long-term care facilities with respect to supplies of PPE and COVID-19 tests. - Nursing homes should immediately implement symptom screening for all staff, residents, and visitors - including temperature checks. - Nursing homes should ensure staff are using appropriate PPE, to the extent PPE is available and per CDC guidance on conservation of PPE. - CMS announced on March 30 that it will suspend audit activity, stating that, "The agency will continue to engage in oversight activities but will suspend requesting additional information from providers, healthcare facilities, Medicare Advantage and Part D prescription drug plans, and States." - On March 30, CMS released an Interim Final Rule, which made numerous regulatory changes to provide additional flexibility for health care providers and temporarily remove certain limitations on care delivery.
 These changes have retroactive applicability to March 1.
-While many of these changes were developed prior to the enactment of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), significant flexibility has been conferred during the COVID-19 public health emergency, including: - Expanded use of telehealth; Removing the face-to-face or in-person requirements where required by NCDs and LCDs; - Changes intended to increase hospital capacity (e.g., allowing hospitals to provide services in other sites of care); - Additional flexibility to expand the health care workforce, including relaxing teaching physician presence requirements and providing liability protection for health care volunteers; - Amending the calculations for Medicare Advantage and Part D star ratings; and - Providing relief for participants in certain CMS demonstration programs, the Quality Payment Program, and the Medicare Shared Savings Program.
+While many of these changes were developed prior to the enactment of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), significant flexibility has been conferred on individuals and entities that provide health care services to Medicare beneficiaries during the COVID-19 public health emergency.
+Comments are due not later than June 1, 2020.